triton-inference-server/onnxruntime_backend/README.md

 #### Default Max Batch Size

 The default-max-batch-size value is used for max_batch_size during [Autocomplete](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration) when no other value is found.
-If the `--strict-model-config=false` command-line option is used, the onnxruntime backend will set the max_batch_size of the model to this default value under the following conditions:
+Assuming server was not launched with `--disable-auto-complete-config` command-line option, the onnxruntime backend will set the max_batch_size of the model to this default value under the following conditions:

 1. Autocomplete has determined the model is capable of batching requests.